 Functions in R for Probability Distributions

 R distribution handles four functions to generate random numbers.
 First, there is a root name.
 The root name for the normal distribution is the norm.
 This root is prefixed by one of the following letters.

-- The p is for “probability“, and it is a cumulative distribution function.
-For example, pnorm() function.
+- The p is for “probability” and is a cumulative distribution function.
+For example, the pnorm() function.

 - The q is for “quantile“, and it is an inverse.
-For example, qnorm() function.
+For example, the qnorm() function.

 - The d is for “density“, which is a density function.
-For example, dnorm() function.
+For example, the dnorm() function.

-- The r is for “random“, and it is a random variable having the specified distribution.
-For example, rnorm() function.
+- The r is for “random“, a random variable with the specified distribution.
+For example, the rnorm() function.

 We will talk about rnorm() in this tutorial.
 As with pnorm(), qnorm(), and dnorm(), the optional arguments define the mean and standard deviation of the distribution.